On this page

 Most accelerated IT programs have more flexible admission requirements than traditional computer science degrees, recognizing that students often bring significant work experience.
 The typical requirements include a high school diploma or equivalent, with some programs requiring a minimum GPA of 2.5-3.0.

-Technical prerequisites vary but generally include basic computer literacy and either college-level math completion or demonstrated proficiency through placement testing.
+Technical prerequisites vary but include basic computer literacy and either college-level math completion or demonstrated proficiency through placement testing.
 Programs focusing on cybersecurity specializations may require additional background checks for security clearances.

 - High school diploma or GED with minimum 2.5 GPA